edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 In my [previous]({{ site.url }}/blog/2021/05/19/build-picks.html) "session picks" post I lamented, "Ever since the end of in-person events, I have not bothered to do my traditional session picks posts".
 Well, with [JavaLand 2022](https://javaland.eu) fast approaching, the time has come to resume the practice.

 All times in local timezone in JavaLand.
+See [the program](https://www.javaland.eu/de/programm/) for more details on each session.

 ### Monday, 14 March 2022

-#### 17:00 - 19:00 Dambali (Matamba) Pattern matching mit Java
+#### 17:00 - 19:00 Dambali (Matamba) - Pattern matching mit Java

-The day before JavaLand is usually reserved for JavaLand kids activities, but with Coronavirus I have not heard about any such activity.
-What I do see on the schedule is one talk from German Java Conference veteran [Falk Sippach](https://twitter.com/sippsack) and newcomer [Merlin B&ouml;gershausen](https://twitter.com/MBoegie) about pattern matching in Java.
+The day before JavaLand is usually reserved for JavaLand kids activities, but with Coronavirus I have not heard about any such plans.
+What I do see on the schedule is one talk from German Java conference veteran [Falk Sippach](https://twitter.com/sippsack) and newcomer [Merlin B&ouml;gershausen](https://twitter.com/MBoegie) about pattern matching in Java.
 Nope, it's not regular expressions they're talking about.
 They are talking about language level features such as pattern matching in switch statements, records, and arrays, as described in this authoritative blog post from [Andrew Binstock](https://blogs.oracle.com/javamagazine/post/java-project-amber-lambda-loom-panama-valhalla).
 The talk is in German, but well worth a look.
 It's also the only scheduled talk on Monday.

 ### Tuesday, 15 March 2022

-#### 08:30 - 09:10 Schauspielhaus Unittesting für Jakarta EE - das vernachlässigte Wesen
+#### 08:30 - 09:10 Schauspielhaus - Unittesting für Jakarta EE - das vernachlässigte Wesen

 After many years of working mainly with the arrangement of boxes on architecture diagrams, and the JSON it takes to connect those boxes, I look forward to looking deep inside a single box at the humble Unit Test.
 Join [Gunnar Hilling](https://github.com/guhilling/) for this Jakarta EE focused look at this neglected discipline.

+I also close out my conference picks with a talk about assertions.

 #### 09:30 - 10:00 - Silverado - Begrüßung